Luther Ford: Early life and education

 Luther Ford attended film school in Bournemouth.

 He co-wrote, co-directed and starred in, with Eleni Ordans, the short film Dream Between in 2020, when the two of them were the only students living on campus during lockdown for the COVID-19 pandemic.
 Following that he also made the short film Woods…, with Ordans starring.

 Career

 Ford played a young Prince Harry on series six of the Netflix series The Crown.
 He was still a film production student at the time of the open casting, and he applied for the role after a message about the audition was sent to him on the family WhatsApp.
 He had six auditions before being confirmed in the role.
 He told The New York Times that he listened to the audiobook of Harry's autobiography Spare during production to help him get an essence of his voice.

-In March 2024, Ford was added to the cast of Netflix spy thriller Black Doves, which also features Keira Knightley and Ben Whishaw.
+In March 2024, Ford was added to the cast of Netflix spy thriller series Black Doves, which also features Keira Knightley and Ben Whishaw.
 That month, he was also cast as Tostig Godwinson in the BBC One historical epic series King & Conqueror.
+He stars in the second series of the Apple TV crime thriller Criminal Record, which premiered on 22 April 2026.

+Ford played the role of Vincent in Ira Sachs' 2026 film The Man I Love which premiered at the 79th Cannes Film Festival on 20 May 2026.